valance/DROP-GroupFantasy/README.md

 import sys
 sys.path.append('master_folder_path') # master folder = the folder contains drop,bert,...
 ```
-Set dictionary to your master folder ( you can upload files to G drive and link you colab to your G drive)
+Set dictionary to your master folder ( you can upload files to G drive and link your colab to your G drive)
 ```
 %cd /content/.....
 !pwd # show your current dictionary